mweel1/usa_high_level/trademark/index.md

 All names will go through the content protection agency before being approved.

-Federal trademark coverage will have a cost.
+Federal trademark coverage will have a cost, and cover the country.

-State trademark coverage will have a cost.
+State trademark coverage will have a cost, and cover the state.

-City trademark coverage will have a cost.
+City trademark coverage will have a cost, and cover the city.